Jingtao-Li-CVer/AnomalyCD/README.md

 # AnomalyCD
-This is the official implementation for the paper "AnomalyCD: A benchmark for Earth anomaly change detection with high-resolution and time-series observations".
+This is the official implementation for the paper "Unsupervised anomaly localization with high-resolution and time-series satellite imagery: from global disaster dataset to zero-shot model via SAM".

 Code and dataset would be made available after the review process.